Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/README.md

 The JSON RPC is based on the [ipfs-coord](https://github.com/Permissionless-Software-Foundation/ipfs-coord#readme) library.
 This library uses IPFS pubsub channels to allow new IPFS nodes to quickly find one another and establish an end-to-end encrypted (e2ee) connection.
 They can then communicate by passing JSON RPC commands.

-Both interfaces are maintained in the [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider) repository, and are not directly maintained in the ipfs-p2wdb-service repository.
+Both interfaces are maintained in the [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider) repository, and are not directly maintained in this ipfs-p2wdb-service repository.
 Instead, changes around the interfaces are either pushed or pulled from the upstream ipfs-service-provider repository.

 Reads and writes to the P2WDB can be accomplished over either REST API over HTTP or JSON RPC over IPFS.
 Which one is preferable depends on the use-case.
 Here is the software dependency tree for the software stack making up the P2WDB interfaces:

 ![ipfs-p2wdb-service dependency graph](./diagrams/dependency-graph.png)

+## Blockchain Interfaces

+In addition to the REST and JSON interfaces, on-chain interfaces are planned to be developed for each supported blockchain.
+For example, on the Bitcoin Cash blockchain, a communication protocol using the OP_RETURN will be developed for reading and writing to the database, directly on-chain.

+This would allow on-chain oracles to be driven by entries to the P2WDB.
+It would allows on-chain applications on one blockchain to communicate with on-chain applications on their blockchain and on other blockchains.

+This would make it much more pragmatic for applications to use pruned nodes instead of archival nodes, with their onerous data requirements and long sync times.
+Moving application data to an external but accessible database, makes blockchain technology much more scalable.

-## Reprecussions of this Technology
+## Repercussions of this Technology

 Once the basic components are understood, it's possible to take a step back and assess the repercussions of this technology.
-The P2WDB functions in a similar manner to a blockchain, but without a lot of the overhead and cost the blockchains incur.
+The P2WDB functions in a similar manner to a blockchain, but without a lot of the overhead and cost that blockchains incur.
 Here are just a few applications that can be unlocked by the P2WDB technology:

 - Cross-blockchain communication
 - The [SLP token specification](https://github.com/simpleledger/slp-specifications/blob/master/slp-token-type-1.md) could be ported to create a single token protocol that is accessible by multiple blockchains.
 - Uncensorable, community-driven marketplaces.
 An uncensorable version of [Craigslist](https://craigslist.org) for example.
 Or a decentralized exchange (DEX) for trading cryptocurrencies.

-This idea not only compliments blockchains, but improves upon them by creating a much more flexible and scalable data layer.
+This idea compliments blockchains by creating a much more flexible and scalable data layer.
 Because it rides on the IPFS network, databases can be archived on Filecoin.